About Coal City West — In Depth

 Criminal Records

 The criminal records system in Raleigh County covers a range of documents, including felony, misdemeanor, traffic violations, and sex offender registry information.
-These records are maintained by the Raleigh County Sheriff's Office and the West Virginia State Police.
-Residents can request background checks through the West Virginia Bureau of Investigation, which provides criminal history reports.
+Residents can request background checks through the West Virginia State Police, which provides criminal history reports.
 The availability of these records is governed by state laws, for openness while protecting individual privacy.

 Vital Records

 Vital records for Coal City residents are managed by the Raleigh County Health Department.
-This office is responsible for maintaining birth certificates, death records, and marriage licenses for the local community.
+This office is responsible for maintaining birth certificates, death records, and marriage licenses for Coal City.
 Individuals in need of these documents can submit requests to the health department, either in person or through their online portal.
 The department's knowledgeable staff can guide residents through the process of obtaining certified copies of vital records, making sure of compliance with state regulations and helping with access to these important personal documents.

 Business & Licensing Records